-The New Age of Astrology
+Why Are Millennials So Into Astrology?

 Humans are narrative creatures, constantly explaining their lives and selves by weaving together the past, present, and future (in the form of goals and expectations).
 Monisha Pasupathi, a developmental psychologist who studies narrative at the University of Utah, says that while she lends no credence to astrology, it “provides [people] a very clear frame for that explanation.”

-It does give one a pleasing orderly sort of feeling, not unlike alphabetizing a library, to take life’s random events and emotions and slot them in to helpfully labeled shelves.
+It does give one a pleasing orderly sort of feeling, not unlike alphabetizing a library, to take life’s random events and emotions and slot them into helpfully labeled shelves.
 This guy isn’t texting me back because Mercury retrograde probably kept him from getting the message.
 I take such a long time to make decisions because my Mars is in Taurus.
-My boss will finally recognize all my hard work when Jupiter enters my 10th house.
+My boss will finally recognize all my hard work when Jupiter enters my tenth house.
 A combination of stress and uncertainty about the future is an ailment for which astrology can seem like the perfect balm.

 Sandhya says she turns to astrology looking for help in times of despair, “when I’m like ‘Someone tell me the future is gonna be okay.’”
 Reading her horoscope was like flipping ahead in her own story.